 Four years ago, there was the opportunity to merge Breakthrough Breast Cancer and Breast Cancer Campaign – two similar research and campaigning organisations – to form Breast Cancer Now, the UK’s largest breast cancer research charity.
-We now have the opportunity to unite two complementary charities – Breast Cancer Care and Breast Cancer Now – and create one charity in the UK for all those affected by breast cancer.
+In 2019 we had the opportunity to unite two complementary charities – Breast Cancer Care and Breast Cancer Now – and create one charity in the UK for all those affected by breast cancer.
 This opportunity did not exist four years ago.

-It will create one, stronger charity in the UK for all those affected by breast cancer united around one ambition – that by 2050 everyone who develops breast cancer will live and receive the support they need to live well now.
-It will bring together our combined heritage, passion, energy, expertise, funds and networks to drive greater progress through research, campaigning and support in the prevention, detection, treatment and care (physical and emotional) of every breast cancer patient, now and in the future.
+It has created one, stronger charity in the UK for all those affected by breast cancer united around one ambition – that by 2050 everyone who develops breast cancer will live and receive the support they need to live well now.
+It brings together our combined heritage, passion, energy, expertise, funds and networks to drive greater progress through research, campaigning and support in the prevention, detection, treatment and care (physical and emotional) of every breast cancer patient, now and in the future.

-No. Both charities are in are financially stable but we know we can achieve more together.
+No. Both charities were financially stable but we know we can achieve more together.
 By bringing together our passion, energy, expertise, funds and networks, we’ll make greater progress in more effective ways for every breast cancer patient, now and in the future.

-The new charity will come into existence on 1 April 2019.
+The new charity came into existence on 1 April 2019.

-Delyth Morgan (CEO at Breast Cancer Now) has been appointed CEO Designate.
-Samia al Qadhi (CEO at Breast Cancer Care) will remain CEO of Breast Cancer Care until 31 March 2019 and continue to work with Delyth to ensure the merger is a huge success.
+Delyth Morgan (CEO at Breast Cancer Now) was been appointed CEO Designate.
+Samia al Qadhi (CEO at Breast Cancer Care) remained CEO of Breast Cancer Care until 31 March 2019 and worked with Delyth to ensure the merger was a huge success.

-The new Board of Trustees will consist of six trustees from each existing charity board, which will make up the 12 trustees on the Board Designate.
-As is the case with Breast Cancer Care’s current Board, at least one-third of the Board will have a personal experience of breast cancer.
+The new Board of Trustees consists of six trustees from each legacy charity board, which will make up the 12 trustees on the Board Designate.
+As was the case with Breast Cancer Care’s Board, at least one-third of the Board will have a personal experience of breast cancer.

-Whilst the new charity will legally merge on 1 April 2019, Breast Cancer Care and Breast Cancer Now will continue to exist and operate as separate brands, under separate names, whilst the charities operations are merged and the merged charity’s brand is developed.
+Whilst the new charity legally merged on 1 April 2019, Breast Cancer Care and Breast Cancer Now continue to exist and operate as separate brands, under separate names, whilst the charities operations are merged and the merged charity’s brand is developed.

 We expect this to take up to a year from November 2018 at most.
 Where possible, the charities will run a dual brand approach in this time.
-A brand agency will be appointed shortly to take us through a brand integration process, which will draw on the key strengths of the existing brands, whilst creating a strong brand for the future.
+A brand agency will take us through a brand integration process, which will draw on the key strengths of the existing brands, whilst creating a strong brand for the future.

 Yes.
-Being there for people, whatever stage they’re at in the breast cancer journey, is a pivotal part of what Breast Cancer Care does and it will be a pivotal part of the new charity.
+Being there for people, whatever stage they’re at in the breast cancer journey, is a pivotal part of what Breast Cancer Care did and it is a pivotal part of the new charity.